The Killers: 2001–2003: Origins and formation

-The four members would get together in Vannucci's garage to work on song ideas.
-They would also sneak into the band room at the University of Nevada, Las Vegas (where Vannucci was studying classical percussion) at night to practice.
-It was during this period that the band wrote much of their debut album Hot Fuss including hit singles "Somebody Told Me" and "Smile Like You Mean It".
-The band continued playing at small venues around their hometown, often playing Sunday nights at a transgender bar named Sasha's (later renamed Tramps).
-It wasn't long before they caught the attention of Braden Merrick, an A&R rep for Warner Bros.
-Records who had come across their demo on a website dedicated to unsigned bands in the Las Vegas area; after attending a live show he offered to help the band find a record deal and eventually became their manager.
-He took the band to the San Francisco area, to Berkeley, California, to record demos with former Green Day manager Jeff Saltzman, they then sent the demo tapes out to major record labels in the US.
-The band was invited to perform at a number of showcases but were ultimately not signed, the band however did catch the eye of Alex Gilbert, who was an A&R rep from the United Kingdom.
-Gilbert took a demo with him back to the UK and showed it to his friend Ben Durling, who worked at the newly formed Independent label Lizard King Records in London.
-Despite not yet meeting the band in person, Lizard King were quick to offer the band a deal based on the strength of the five song demo.
-The Killers signed with the British label in July 2003.
+The four members worked on song ideas in Vannucci's garage.
+They also sneaked into the band room at the University of Nevada, Las Vegas (where Vannucci was studying classical percussion) at night to practice.
+During this period, the band wrote much of its debut album, Hot Fuss, including the hit singles "Somebody Told Me" and "Smile Like You Mean It".
+The band continued playing at small venues around Las Vegas, often playing Sunday nights at the transgender bar Sasha's (later renamed Tramps).
+They caught the attention of Braden Merrick, an A&R rep for Warner Bros.
+Records who had come across their demo on a website dedicated to unsigned bands in the Las Vegas area.
+After attending a live show, he offered to help the band find a record deal, and eventually became their manager.
+He took the band to Berkeley, California, to record demos with former Green Day manager Jeff Saltzman.
+They sent the demo tapes to major U.S. record labels.
+The band was invited to perform at a number of showcases but was not signed.
+The band then caught the eye of Alex Gilbert, an A&R rep from the United Kingdom.
+Gilbert took a demo with him to the UK and showed it to his friend Ben Durling, who worked at the newly formed independent label Lizard King Records.
+Despite not meeting the band in person, Lizard King offered the band a deal based on the strength of the five song demo.
+The Killers signed with Lizard King Records in July 2003.